-When Doc and I travel we stop at roadside produce markets to buy fresh fruit, vegetables and preserves they sell.
+When Doc and I travel we stop at roadside produce markets to buy fresh fruit, vegetables and preserves.
 One of the preserves we buy is called black bear preserves.

 It is a mixture of berries that black bears love.